JosefUtbult/Custom-swedish-keyboard-layout/README.md

 </variant>
 ```

-## Reload the keybord service
+## Reload the keyboard service
-Reload the keybord service with `sudo service keyboard-setup restart`
+Reload the keyboard service with `sudo service keyboard-setup restart`

 ## Select the layout in settings
-Go to System settings &rarr;
+Go to System settings &rarr; Keyboard &rarr; Layouts (At least in Linux mint, but it shouldnt be inpossible to find it in another distro).
+There, add a layout and search for `Swedish (US, with Swedish letters)`.

+# Prologue
+Hope this helps someone that has some trouble with their swedish letters.
+It will at least help me the next time I'll have to do it.